 - Decreased sex drive

-In addition to the symptoms listed above, if you are under the age of 40 and experience any of the following conditions, you should see your doctor to determine whether you are undergoing premature menopause:
+In addition to the symptoms listed above, if you are under the age of 40 and experience any of the following conditions, you should see your doctor to determine whether you are undergoing premature ovarian insufficiency:

 However, the most important test used to diagnose premature menopause is a blood test that measures follicle stimulating hormone (FSH).
 FSH causes your ovaries to produce estrogen.
 When your ovaries slow down their production of estrogen, your levels of FSH increase.
 When your FSH levels rise above 40 mIU/mL, it usually indicates that you are in menopause.

-Are There Other Health Issues That Affect Women in Premature Menopause?
+Are There Other Health Issues That Affect Women in Premature Ovarian Insufficiency?

-The symptoms and health risks of premature menopause, as well as the emotional issues that may result from it, can be managed with the methods similar to those used for natural menopause.
-Women dealing with infertility that is brought on by premature menopause may want to discuss their options with their doctor or with a reproductive specialist.
+The symptoms and health risks of premature menopause, as well as the emotional issues that may result from it, can be managed with methods similar to those used for natural menopause.
+Women dealing with infertility that is brought on by premature ovarian insufficiency may want to discuss their options with their doctor or with a reproductive specialist.